XeroAPI/xero-ruby/docs/assets/AssetApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
-status =  # AssetStatusQueryParam | Required when retrieving a collection of assets.
+status = XeroRuby::Assets::AssetStatusQueryParam.new # AssetStatusQueryParam | Required when retrieving a collection of assets.
 See Asset Status Codes opts = {
   page: 1, # Integer | Results are paged.
 This specifies which page of the results to return.
 The default page is 1.

   page_size: 5, # Integer | The number of records returned per page.
 By default the number of records returned is 10.

-  order_by: 'AssetType', # String | Requests can be ordered by AssetType, AssetName, AssetNumber, PurchaseDate and PurchasePrice.
+  order_by: 'AssetName', # String | Requests can be ordered by AssetType, AssetName, AssetNumber, PurchaseDate and PurchasePrice.
 If the asset status is DISPOSED it also allows DisposalDate and DisposalPrice.

-  sort_direction: 'asc', # String | ASC or DESC
+  sort_direction: 'ASC', # String | ASC or DESC

   filter_by: 'Company Car' # String | A string that can be used to filter the list to only return assets containing the text.
 Checks it against the AssetName, AssetNumber, Description and AssetTypeName fields.
 }